 Space-Saving Virtual Drive

-Our Icedrive review notes that the service isn’t great for productivity due to a lack of cloud features.
+Our Icedrive review notes that the service isn’t great for productivity due to the lack of cloud features.
 However, Icedrive’s desktop application is a standout feature, especially for Windows users.
-Icedrive uses a virtual drive that functions like an additional drive on your computer, letting you interact with your online files.
+Icedrive uses a virtual drive that functions like an additional drive on your computer, letting you interact with online files.

 Any work you do with files in the virtual drive syncs with your online Icedrive account.
 Additionally, the Windows virtual drive won’t take up space on your hard drive and can help free up additional space.
 Unfortunately, macOS and Linux users don’t have access to Icedrive’s virtual drive.